-In a context in which robots differ in their sensory capabilities, cooperation and coordination of actions evolved to achieve a common goal.
+In a context in which robots differ in their sensory capabilities, cooperation and coordination of actions evolved for the group to achieve a common goal.
 Behavioural capabilities of the single agents become effective in a social context in which mutual dependencies at various operational levels characterise the system more than causal explanations.
-The agents (i) emit sound signals that are not too loud to hinder the perception of the sound emitted by the others, but loud enough to be captured by the other robots if relatively close to the emitter; (ii) negotiate a common direction of movement; and (iii) navigate safely (i.e., without collisions) towards the target.
+The agents (i) emit sound signals that are not too loud to hinder the perception of the sound emitted by the others, but loud enough to be captured by the other robots if relatively close to the emitter; (ii) negotiate a common direction of movement; and (iii) navigate safely (i.e, without collisions) towards the target.
 The "dynamic speciation" of the homogenous controller, whose mechanisms underpin sensory-motor coordination and social interactions in structurally different agents, is particularly significant.
 From an engineering point of view, these results suggest that homogeneous controllers can be efficiently exploited to control morphologically identical as well as morphologically different groups of robots.
 This element can be also exploited in case of hardware failure, in which an on-line re-assignment of association between agent's sensors and network's input neurons might provide a robust mechanism to preserve the functionality of multi-robot systems.
 Moreover, a better coordination of actions might be achieved by varying the characteristics of the sound and/or morphological features of the sound signalling systems-e.g., the number and/or the position of the loudspeakers and microphone.
 Finally, further investigations need to be carried out to provide a deeper operational explanation of the properties of the system.
 Does the variability in the emission of sound reflect a simple "vocabulary" grounded on sensor-motor activity of the agent?
 This issue is an interesting subject for future investigations.

-7 Acknowledgements
+Acknowledgements

-Elio Tuci is supported by the ECAgents project, an european project funded by the Future and Emerging Technologies programme of the European Commission, under grant IST-1940.
+E. Tuci and M. Dorigo acknowledge European Commission support via the ECAgents project, funded by the Future and Emerging Technologies programme (grant IST-1940), and by COMP2SYS, a Marie Curie Early Stage Training Site (grant MEST-CT-2004505079).
 The authors thank their colleagues at IRIDIA for stimulating discussions and feedback during the preparation of this paper, and the two anonymous reviewers for their helpful comments.
-Marco Dorigo acknowledges support from the Belgian FNRS, of which he is a Research Director, and from the "ANTS" project, an "Action de Recherche Concertée" funded by the Scientific Research Directorate of the French Community of Belgium.
+M. Dorigo acknowledges support from the Belgian FNRS, of which he is a Research Director, and from the "ANTS" project, an "Action de Recherche Concertée" funded by the Scientific Research Directorate of the French Community of Belgium.
 The information provided is the sole responsibility of the authors and does not reflect the Community's opinion.
 The Community is not responsible for any use that might be made of data appearing in this publication.